 7.13 We found that DV cases were much more likely to be suspended than other cases.
 In total, 107 of the 911 DV and SA cases were suspended, which is just under 12%.
-The majority of these suspensions were in DV cases, where 46% of sentences were completely suspended.
+The majority of these suspensions were in DV cases, where 46% bond, probation, or other form of non-custodial sentence.
+Was the Sentence Suspended?